kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 ![Solution Concept](images/DataTransferNodeInABox.png)

 The solution will consist of a Data Transfer Portal which will allow users to login and start containerization of data.
-The containers would then be transferred over high speed networks from source to destination where it will be downloaded to the local file system.
+The data inside containers would then be transferred over high speed networks from source to destination where the minio container of the receiver saves the data in the local file system.
 Before the transfer is initiated, the solution proposes to perform Data Path Characterization by evaluating network parameters.

 The solution proposes to follow the mentioned steps for transfer of data: